j7isaac/Battlefront/README.md

   end
 ```

-The battle that are displayed after a battle work as follows:
+The battle data that is displayed after a battle works as follows:
 * A count is made for each type of soldier the surviving army has.
 ```
   def infantry_remaining